NeuralVFX/faceswap-autoencoder/README.md

 ## Interesting Stuff

-- Both the autoencoder and the discriminator are using spectral normalization
+- Both the autoencoder and the discriminator are using `spectral normalization`
-- Discriminator is being used only as a learned preceptual loss, not a direct adversarial loss
+- Discriminator is being used only as a `learned preceptual loss`, not a direct adversarial loss
-- The Conv2d operation has been modified to be compatible with the use of spectral normalization before a pixel-shuffle
+- Conv2d has been customized to properly use spectral normalization before a pixel-shuffle
+- Downsampling operations have been remove from VGG-Face to provide more detail in perceptual loss